 Job opportunities on the LNG Canada project

-Once the LNG Canada project receives a positive Final Investment Decision, we will be seeking skilled labour throughout the construction phase of the project.
+Now that the LNG Canada project has received a positive Final Investment Decision, we will be seeking skilled labour throughout the construction phase of the project.
 For large projects like LNG Canada, it is common to hire a prime contractor who manages the building of the facility and hires the various subcontractors and employees who will work to construct the project.

 As a result, the majority of employment and contracting opportunities during the construction phase will be done through this contractor.
 LNG Canada has adopted a “hire local first” approach— provided the candidates are competitive and meet operational and safety requirements—with an initial focus on the local area, and then expanding to other parts of B.C. and the rest of Canada, and we will require our contractor to adopt this principle.